sakaal/service_infra_ansible/README.md

 1. Perform the transfer:

         ansible-playbook service_infra_ansible/handovers.yml -i com.example.main_ansible/bootstrap
-    * Ensure that the bootstrap inventory is again empty.
+    * Ensure that the bootstrap inventory no longer contains any hosts that were transferred to the main inventory.
       You may have to do this manually, if you are redeploying previously existed hosts and retaining the same configuration.
       This allows redeploying several times, if necessary, while